brian-rose/roseskiwedding/content/schedule.md

 ## Sunday May 28

-- Morning-after brunch on the patio at The Prancing Pony, Delmar NY
+- Morning-after brunch on the patio at The Prancing Pony, Delmar NY (Laura and Brian's home)